jthalalaios/hello_world/README.md

 3. Go inside symfony container with the following command: docker exec -it php-hello_world bash

 4. 2.
 Run composer installation for symfony and libraries:
-      a) composer create-project symfony/skeleton .  (with the dot)
+      a) composer create-project symfony/skeleton .  (with the dot)  Warning: In the case that the app folder is not empty then skip this step.
       b) composer require robmorgan/phinx
       c) composer require symfony/console
       d) composer update